What is a conductor?

 Understanding electrical conductors

 In general, conductivity refers to the capacity of a substance to transmit electricity or heat.
-A conductor conducts electricity since it offers little or no resistance to the flow of electrons, thus leading to a flow of electrical current.
-Typically, metals, metal alloys, electrolytes and even some nonmetals, like graphite and liquids, including water, are good electrical conductors.
+A good conductor allows the free flow of electricity since it offers little or no resistance to the flow of electrons, thus leading to high electrical current.
+Typically, metals, metal alloys, electrolytes and even some nonmetals, like graphite and liquids, are good electrical conductors.
 Pure elemental silver is one of the best electrical conductors.
 Other good electrical conductors include the following:

 Key characteristics of electrical conductors